prahaladbelavadi/disasterfix.tech/README.md

 ### Deployment

-This application is deployed at https://disasterfix.tech
+This application is deployed at https://disasterfix.tech via netlify

 #### Available links: